bacpop/sketchlib.rust/README.md

 Using input fasta/fastq files, create a sketch database.
 Run `sketchlib sketch -h` to see the help.

 - List .fasta files on the command line, or use `-f` to provide a file(s).
-From file, these are one line per sample listing the name and fasta file, or name and two read files (fastq).
 Inputs can be gzipped or not, this is automatically detected.
+From file, these are one line per sample listing:
+    - One column (fasta input): file name, which is also used as the sample name
+    - Two columns (fasta input): sample name and file name
+    - Three columns (fastq input): sample name and two read files
 - To set the k-mer size in the sketch database you can either give a list of sizes with `--k-vals` or a sequence `--k-seq` with start,stop,step. e.g. `--k-seq 17,29,4` would sketch at k=17, 21, 25 and 29.
 - Set the sketch size with `-s`.
 Typically 1000 is enough for species level resolution, 10000 for within-species/strain